Understanding the Unique Charm and Themes Behind Anime Knights

 Western knights follow a chivalric code—serve the king, protect the weak, and uphold the church.
 For example, a knight would never attack an unarmed foe; it would go against their moral code.

-Anime knights, however, often have a personal and more flexible sense of honor.
-It’s not always about loyalty to a kingdom or system.
-Many follow their own moral compass.
-A good example is Saber from Fate/stay night, who, despite being bound to a master, follows her own sense of right and wrong.
+Anime knights often embrace a personal and flexible sense of honor, guided more by their own moral compass than loyalty to a kingdom or system.
+Saber from Fate/stay night illustrates this well; although bound to a master, she follows her own sense of right and wrong.

 Anime Knights Show a Wider Range of Personalities